Stillat/vscode-antlers-language-server/README.md

 #### Technical Updates

 * Removed the extensibility API until the new parser is fully implemented
+* Removed the bundled PHP analyzer to simplify the extension development and management
 * The TextMate grammar was rewritten from the ground up, to provide better interoperability with tools like TorchLight
   * The Semantic Tokens service was also rewritten, and simplified.
 The Semantic Tokens service now handles the following cases (instead of most things like before):
     * Resolving modifier names in more complicated scenarios